Is this topic for

 - Have good posture.

-smoke.
+- Don't smoke.
 Smoking has been linked to back pain and disc problems.
 It

 decreases your bone density and increases your risk of fracture and bone

 deterioration.
 Also, smoking can make it harder for the bone to heal after a

 - Taking medicines, such as

-extra weight, which not only can relieve symptoms but also can slow progression of
+extra weight, which not only can relieve symptoms but also can slow

-the spine flexed in a forward position) and walking on a treadmill with an
+stationary bike (with the spine flexed in a forward position) and walking on a

+symptoms worse.
 Depending on the severity and location of your stenosis, these

-activities might include walking (especially walking downhill) and standing for a length of
+activities might include walking (especially walking downhill) and standing for

-diazepam (such as Valium).
-They cause drowsiness and dizziness.
+flurazepam (Dalmane) and diazepam (such as Valium).
+They cause drowsiness and

 - Remove household hazards: slippery floors, poor lighting,